maustinstar/resume/README.md

 [**AssetGenerator**](https://github.com/maustinstar/AssetGenerator) - Automatically generate all of your AppIcon renders from *one image... in Xcode!!!*

+## Other Notes

+*Airbnb Internship 2020 Recipient - deferred due to COVID-19*

 ## Hey!
 Let's start a conversation...
 Email me at mverges3@gatech.edu.